|Home | Meetings | Committees | Faculty Searches | Handbook | Diversity | Resources | Awards | Faculty Work/Life|

 Arts and Sciences Learning Objectives

-This program of study leads to a degree in Human Factors Engineering (or Engineering Psychology).
-This degree is intended for students who wish to be recognized as human factors professionals.
-Students typically enter this program after successful completion of the first year program common to all engineering students, though many declare HF as a major during their first year of studies at Tufts University.
+This program of study leads to a degree in Human Factors Engineering (SOE) or Engineering Psychology (A&S.) This degree is intended for students who wish to be recognized as human factors professionals.
+In the SOE, students typically enter this program after successful completion of the first year program common to all engineering students, though many declare HF as a major during their first year of studies at Tufts University.
 This program is not ABET accredited, since neither ABET or any other accreditation body certifies undergraduate programs in Human Factors or Engineering Psychology.

 Program Educational Objectives: